VidhiAgg/good-resources/README.md

 # good-resources
 It is the application which will tell you all the good Resources.
-Code can be accesed on
+## Tech Stack used:
+* HTML 5
+* CSS
+* JAVASCRIPT

+#### You can visit the website by clicking  csb-elnl8t.netlify.app/